 There is only one little cantina that sells beverages on the beach, and there are no umbrellas or sunbeds, so you need to go well prepared with your own supplies.
 However, once there, you will forget about the lack of amenities and simply enjoy the pristine waters and imposing natural scenery of the area.

 The untouched beauty of the site is unparalleled, and it is widely considered one of the most stunning beaches in the area.

 The Peloponnese is home to beautiful beaches, history

-Though Greece is one of the most well-visited destinations in the world, tourists generally tended to congregate in just a few spots throughout the country: mostly Athens, Mykonos and Santorini.
+Though Greece is one of the most well-visited destinations in the world, tourists generally tend to congregate in just a few spots throughout the country: mostly Athens, Mykonos, and Santorini.
 However, as more travelers venture off the beaten path, the Peloponnese is becoming a beloved destination.

 The Peloponnese retains a great deal of authenticity in its small towns, which lures many travelers to its regions.
 The peninsula also has exquisite, locally-grown gourmet delicacies, something many tourists value today.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!